 On the other hand, if prices are set too high, the retailer sells fewer goods now, but carries over more inventory into the next period.

 However, before it’s possible to solve these problems, our statisticians and economists must have knowledge of various parameters:

 Multiple price points

 Pulled from a branch of machine learning, RL solves both the dynamic program and the learning problem.
 The core concept of RL is to update the parameters by using a random policy that conducts experiments more early on, but then converges with the optimal policy.
 The policy is trained to preserve a degree of randomness, and as such, it can update and continue to learn as consumer trends emerge and preferences change over time.
-This way, retailers will note a boost in revenue, improved inventory management, and of course, significantly less waste.
+This way, retailers will note a boost in revenues, improved inventory management and, of course, a significant reduction in food waste.